AtharvDubey12/frontend/src/docs/getting-started/quick-start.md

 **Main Expression**: This is the Expression that is to be differentiated.

-**Secondary Functions (comma separated)**: If the degree is greater than 1, then corresponding functions can be passed to the last segment separated by a comma ',' in order [1st, 2nd, 3rd, ...].
+**Secondary Expression(s) (comma separated)**: If the degree is greater than 1, then corresponding functions can be passed to the last segment separated by a comma ',' in order [1st, 2nd, 3rd, ...].
 If the degree is greater than the list of secondary expressions, then the last expression will be used to pad the missing expressions.

 ```Velvet
 Diff[2][f(x,y)][y,x]